The Garden Grazer

 Instructions

-• In a large skillet over medium-high heat, sauté onion, celery, and carrot for 7-8 minutes or until softened.
+• In a large pan or Dutch oven, sauté onion for 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-• Add minced garlic and Italian seasoning.
-Stir and sauté 1 minute.
+• Add red wine vinegar.
+Stir and cook 1 minute.

 Notes